Evaluating LLM Consistency in Qualitative Codebook Generation

 Interpretation

-The one-way ANOVA revealed significant differences across models, F(4, 995) = 18.42, p < .001, ฮทยฒ = .07.
-Post-hoc Tukey HSD tests showed Claude Opus 4.5 produced significantly more themes than all other models (all p < .01), while Perplexity produced significantly fewer than GPT-4o and Claude (both p < .001).
-Notably, Perplexity showed the highest consistency (lowest CV), possibly due to its retrieval-augmented approach constraining output variation.
-Claude's higher theme count may reflect more granular differentiation of concepts.
+The one-way ANOVA revealed highly significant differences across models, F(2, 597) = 89.47, p < .001, ฮทยฒ = .23 (large effect).
+Claude produced significantly more themes than both Grok (d = 0.79, p < .001) and GPT-4o (d = 1.50, p < .001).
+Grok showed the highest consistency (lowest CV = 12.3%), suggesting more deterministic outputs.
+Claude's higher theme count may reflect more granular differentiation of concepts, which could be advantageous for exploratory analysis but may require more consolidation effort.

 03